anshmendiratta/vulkys/README.md

 1. Vulkan (tested v1.3.292)
 2. [The Rust programming language](https://www.rust-lang.org/) (stable)

+## Usage

+1. Create objects in `main.rs`.
+Create a scene with said objects in a `Vec<RigidBody>` using `Scene::with_objects` and then use `scene.run()`.
-`cargo r` should run fine.
+2. `cargo r` should run fine.
 Do not run on release.

+Example mains in `examples/`.

 ### Compatibility
+- Ubuntu (WSL): Complete
-- Windows: runtime error
+- Windows: image format runtime error
-- MacOS (MoltenVK): runtime error
+- MacOS (MoltenVK): seldom runtime errors
-- Ubuntu: Complete

 ## Commits

-Although not uploaded to GitHub with the intention of maintenance or feature-requests, pull requests (PRs) are welcome.
+Although not uploaded to GitHub with the intention of maintenance or feature-requests, pull requests (PRs) and issues are welcome.

 ## Goals
 - [ ] Copy images into swapchain so the current, un-updated ones are not being recreated
+- [ ] Document more thoroughly

 ### Performance
 - [x] ~~Profile current program~~